CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/translations-from-backend.md

 # Translations from Backend

+CompuTec AppEngine allows developers to build plugins with internationalization support, making applications accessible in multiple languages.
+This is particularly useful when deploying plugins in global environments.

+---

 ## Description

-When using AppEngine, you can define your translation resource files directly in your project plugin.
-If you created a plugin with [CompuTec AppEngine Plugin Template](./plugin-templates.md), the translation file is already added and registered.
-Translations require the following to work:
+AppEngine allows you to manage translation resources directly within your plugin.
+If you’ve created your plugin using the [CompuTec AppEngine Plugin Template](./plugin-templates.md), a translation file is already included and registered by default.

+To implement translations in your AppEngine plugin, follow the steps below:

-1. The translations file is an XML file with the following structure:
+1. Translations are stored in an XML file with the following structure:

     Translations file structure